Jhabindra-bioinfo/DeepAtten-Immune/README.md

 HLA-DRB5-0101	RFSWGAEGQRPGFGY	0
 ```

 ## Dependencies
-For details on additional files and dependencies, please refer to the **Notebook Description **  for each items, included in this repository.

-## Dependencies
-For details on additional files and dependencies required for testing, please refer to the **Notebook Description Section** included in this repository.
+For details on additional files and dependencies required for testing, please refer to the corresponding jypyter notebooks included in this repository.

 Key Dependencies:
 - TensorFlow (2.16.2) # with GPU